Dedicated short bias strategy

 Figure 1.
 Performance Enron across time.

 Fortune magazine awarded Enron Corporation “America’s Most Innovative Company” annually from 1996 to 2000.
 Enron Corporation was a supposedly extremely profitable energy and commodities company.
 At the beginning of 2001, Enron had around 20,000 employees and a market valuation of $60 billion, approximately 70 times its earnings.
-Short seller James Chanos gained notoriety for identifying Enron’s problems early on.
-This trade was dubbed “the market call of the decade, if not the past fifty years” (Pederssen, 2015).

 Risk of the dedicated short bias strategy

 The most significant risk that can make this strategy loose money is a short squeeze.
-A short seller can borrow shares through a margin account if they believe a stock is overvalued and its price is expected to decline.
-The short seller will then sell the stock and deposit the money into his margin account as collateral.
+A short seller can borrow shares through a margin account if he/she believes a stock is overvalued and its price is expected to decline.
+The short seller will then sell the stock and deposit the money into his/her margin account as collateral.
 The seller will eventually have to repurchase the shares.
 If the price of the stock has decreased, the short seller gains money owing to the difference between the price of the stock sold on margin and the price of the stock paid later at the reduced price.
 Nonetheless, if the price rises, the buyback price may rise the initial sale price, and the short seller will be forced to sell the security quickly to avoid incurring even higher losses.

-Gamestop shot squeeze
+Gamestop short squeeze

 GameStop is best known as a video game retailer, with over 3,000 stores still in operation in the United States.
 However, as technology in the video game business advances, physical shops faced substantial problems.
 Microsoft and Sony have both adopted digital game downloads directly from their own web shops for their Xbox and Playstation systems.
+While GameStop continues to offer video games, the company has made steps to diversify into new markets.
+Toys and collectibles, gadgets, apparel, and even new and refurbished mobile phones are included.

 Figure 2.
 Performance of Gamestop stock price.